TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

-*   Trump Predicts Republicans and Dems Will Agree on Health Care Plan
+*   Often at Odds, Trump and Republicans Relish Tax Win, Court Picks
-*   Dems See a Path to House Majority in California Races
+*   A Year of Historic Change in Saudi Arabia, With More to Come
-*   Obama: Leaders Should Use Social Media for Common Ground
+*   Cuomo: Tax Bill Is an Attack on Blue States.
+"Economic Civil War"
 *   Trump, McConnell Set Goals, Limits for 2018
-*   Dems Struggle to Rally Against Republican Court Confirmations
+*   Dems See a Path to House Majority in California Races
 *   Presidential Job Approval
 *   Cartoons of the Week